-How to put an end to bloating.
+How to end bloating.
 Around a third of the UK population suffer with some of the symptoms of irritable bowel syndrome, and for 1 in 10, the symptoms are so bad that they have to seek the help of a GP.
 One of the most common symptoms is chronic, painful bloating.

 Once your doctor has ruled out that you don’t have anything serious causing the symptoms like Coeliac disease, crohn’s disease, ulcerative colitis, bowel cancer and, in women, any gyneacological diseases, you will find that your doctor is very much at a loss what to do with you.
 He may prescribe some medications such as laxatives, anti-spasmodics, anti-depressants, but there is little else he can do, and that is one of the reasons why bloating and other symptoms of an ‘irritable bowel’ are at record levels and are increasing.